Tabrisrp/product-gift-wrap-for-woocommerce/readme.txt

 If the customer adds gift wrap, it is shown in cart + orders, and adds your defined cost to the item cost too.

+The plugin is compatible with Aelia Currency Switcher and WooCommerce Currency Converter from WooThemes.

 == Installation ==